-I have gone into further detail in a separate blog post on How To Get To Lauterbrunnen which you might like to take a look at.
-It includes all the transport options for getting to Lauterbrunnen from 7 major cities within Switzerland.
+I have gone into further detail in a separate blog post that you might like to take a look at.
+It includes all the transport options for how to get here from 7 major cities within Switzerland.

 READ NOW → HOW TO GET TO LAUTERBRUNNEN

 When planning a trip to Switzerland, one of the best and most popular ways to get around the country is by using the all-in-one Swiss Travel Pass which includes the majority of trains, buses, and boats throughout the whole of Switzerland.

 Once you have purchased the Swiss Travel Pass online, you’ll receive an email with your tickets that you will have to print and keep with you at all times.